 - Do I have to wear face masks on a spa break?

-It is now mandatory for spa guests to wear face masks in reception and lobby areas of spas.
+It is now mandatory for spa guests to wear face masks inside.
 Therapists will also wear visors or face masks during treatments as well.

 At all other times you should adhere to social distancing measures, and wash your hands regularly.
 All spas and hotels will advise their specific policies upon arrival.